 FEEL CLOSELY FOR ANY INDICATION OF LOSS OF "TRACTION" IN A TURN.
 IMMEDIATELY REDUCE RATE OF TURN AND/OR THROTTLE ACCORDINGLY.

 DRIVE WITHIN YOUR ABILITIES, AND WITHIN SAFETY PARAMETERS.

-Leave engine hatch doors open before you begin starting procedures.
-On outboard powered boats, close the mechanical access doors before starting procedures.
+Leave engine hatch door open before you begin starting procedures.
 Familiarize yourself with the dashboard, side panel, gauges, switches and controls.